Reniwal-Aditya/Netflix-Clone/README.md

 **Instructor**: Haris Ali Khan (CodeWithHarry)
 **Channel**: [CodeWithHarry](https://www.youtube.com/c/CodeWithHarry)

-While following the tutorial, I focused on understanding and practicing core web development concepts rather than just copying code.
+While following the tutorial, I SIMULTANEOUSLY LEARNED ABOUT THE TAGS, PROPS, MEDIA QUERIES, BY ASKING a "WHY"...
+THUS GETTING A GOOD UNDERSTANDIN OF HOW AND WHY THINGS ARE THE WAY THEY ARE.

 ## 🎯 Project Purpose